 How to make vegan wellington

-3. Sauté the dried porcini mushrooms with miso paste and then add chopped chestnut mushrooms.
+7. Sauté the dried porcini mushrooms with miso paste.

 Vegan wellington with parsnip, chickpea and mushroom